|Binomial name:||Raphanus Sativus|

 Radish comes from the mustard family.
 Its botanical name Raphanus, a genus of the Brassicaceae family, is reportedly derived from an expression meaning ‘easily reared,’ which is quite appropriate if we take into consideration the wide adaptability of this plant, coupled with the small time it needs to mature after sowing.
-Since long it has been under cultivation, and written documents are available to prove its popularity in Egypt during the period of the Pharaohs.
+For a long time, it has been under cultivation, and written documents are available to prove its popularity in Egypt during the period of the Pharaohs.

 From the cookery perspective, “Daikon Radish” (Japanese name) or Daikon, is the most usual name in English.
 Hindi and Urdu speaking countries of Asia call it as ‘Mooli.’
 The other names in British English include Oriental Radish, Long White Radish, Winter Radish and White Radish.